Radiologic Science program

 Radiologic Science

-Radiologic Science is a broad term incorporating various professions that use technologies such as ultrasound, CTs and MRIs to diagnose or treat patients.
+Radiologic Science is a broad term that refers to medical imaging and radiation therapy professionals who use technologies such as ultrasound and x-ray equipment or linear accelerators to diagnose or treat patients.
 These professions require the ability to acquire technical skills and understanding while also developing excellent communication abilities to work with patients and healthcare team members from diverse backgrounds.

 Learn more for Radiologic Science